Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
     1. Ensure that the **My APIs** tab is selected.
-    1. In the list of APIs, select the API `ciam-todolist-webapi`.
+    1. In the list of APIs, select the API `ciam-dotnet-api`.
         1. We will select “Application permissions”, which should be the type of permissions that apps should use when they are authenticating just as themselves and not signing-in users.
    1. In the **Application permissions** section, select the **ToDoList.Read.All**, **ToDoList.ReadWrite.All** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
 1. At this stage, the permissions are assigned correctly but since the client app does not allow users to interact, the users' themselves cannot consent to these permissions.
 To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
 Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a tenant admin to be able to carry out this operation.

-##### Configure the client app (ciam-daemon-console-v2) to use your app registration
+##### Configure the client app (ciam-dotnet-daemon) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `ToDoListClient\appsettings.json` file.
-1. Find the key `Tenant` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `ciam-daemon-console-v2` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-dotnet-daemon` app copied from the Azure portal.
+1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value.
-1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `ciam-daemon-console-v2` copied from the Azure portal.
+1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `ciam-dotnet-daemon` copied from the Azure portal.

-1. Open the `ToDoClient\appsettings.json` file.
-1. Find the value `[Enter here the scopes for your web API]` and it with `api:///<YOUR_API_CLIENT_ID>/.default`.
+1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-dotnet-api` app copied from the Azure portal.

 ### Step 4: Running the sample